RemusRD/Blog/posts/spring-boot/converters.md

 I personally like this interface because it forces you to only convert one type to another in each converter you develop, I have seen classes that are pretty large and convert a lot of types making them pretty hard to maintain.

-Here, the S and the T are pretty similar, but for example, you would not want to have the Jackson annotations to be in the domain object in order to decouple the consumer from the domain itself, usually you would never serialize directly the domain object to any adapter(an exception comes to my mind and I have seen it a lot and is when you use the same object for the domain and the db).
+Here, the S and the T are pretty similar, but for example, you would not want to have the Jackson annotations to be in the domain object to decouple the consumer from the domain itself, usually, you would never serialize directly the domain object to any adapter(an exception comes to my mind and I have seen it a lot and is when you use the same object for the domain and the DB).

 ```java
 @Component